256hz/SwapTernary/README.md

 ## Usage

 1. Highlight ternary (nothing after the ternary except a `;` or formatting)
-2. Hit `shift + alt + s`
+2. Hit ⇧⌥s (`shift + alt + s`)

 ## Known Issues

-- Quotes in comments are not ignored and an odd number of them will mess up the parse.
+- Quotes in comments are not ignored, and an odd number of them will mess up the parse.
 - Testing that the error message is shown is not done, pending finding a way to mock some VS Code internals properly.

 ## Release Notes